 My researches focus on the impacts of global changes (alone and in combination) on freshwater ecosystems:

-Amphipods are one of the most diverse group of crustacean with more than 10,166 species.
-They can be found in all marine habitats (even the deepest ocean trenches), colonize also freshwaters or terrestrial habitats and play a crucial role in ecosystem functioning.
-I’m mainly interest by the 3300 freshwater species (epigean, groundwater and semi-terrestrial and terrestrial species.
+Amphipods are one of the most diverse groups of crustaceans with more than 10,300 species.
+They can be found in all marine habitats (even the deepest ocean trenches), they also colonize freshwaters or terrestrial habitats and play a crucial role in ecosystem functioning.
+I am mainly interested in the 3,300 freshwater species (epigean, groundwater and semi-terrestrial and terrestrial species).
 My researches focus on families located around the Mediterranean Basin and in Central Africa (Gammaridae, Pseudoniphargidae and Talitridae).
 I am currently working on new species from Algeria, Benin, Cameroon, France, Morrocco and Tunisia.

-Impacts of Land-use on streams In most countries, changes in agriculture practices have greatly accelerated the degradation of the landscape and the functioning of adjacent aquatic ecosystems.
-Such alteration can in turn impair the services provided by aquatic ecosystems.
+In most countries, changes in agricultural practices have greatly accelerated the degradation of the landscape and the functioning of adjacent aquatic ecosystems.
+Such alterations can in turn impair the services provided by aquatic ecosystems.

 My research questions are:

-- What are the consequences of agricultural intensification on freshwater ecosystems functioning?
+- What are the consequences of agricultural intensification on freshwater ecosystem functioning?

-- What is the role play by interfaces (riparian area and hyporheic zone) in these ecosystems?
+- What is the role played by interfaces (riparian area and hyporheic zone) in these ecosystems?

 Understanding how aquatic ecosystems will respond to climate change in the future is a priority for freshwater science.
-My research focus on two questions:
+My research focussed on two questions:

 - What are the consequences of drying/drought on freshwater ecosystem functions?